elitalon/elitalon.github.io/_posts/2016-02-27-my-failed-attempt-to-learn-haskell.md

 title: My failed attempt to learn Haskell
 description: An unpleasant journey towards learning functional programming through Haskell
 ---
 A lot of attention was brought into functional programming when Swift [was announced in WWDC 2014](https://developer.apple.com/videos/play/wwdc2014/101/).
 But that wasn't really new.
-Trying to apply such concepts to other disciplines (e.g. object-oriented programming) has been a trend in general.
+Trying to apply such concepts to other disciplines has been a trend in general.
 But within the Apple ecosystem in particular, Swift made everyone to take it more seriously.

 <!--more-->